Laurinchen/TextWriterLib/README.md

 This is a library to easily add colorful Text to your UI of your Warzone Mod.

 ## Disclaimer
 This Library is in Alpha.
-It does most likely only display correctly on the [Website](https://www.warzone.com/), not on the Standalone Client or Mobile Client.<br>
+It does most likely only display correctly on the [Website](https://www.warzone.com/), not on the Standalone Client or Mobile Client (especially in portrait mode).<br>
 You can discuss the library on [The Warzone Modmaker Discord](https://discord.com/invite/hqGkVXagyt).<br>
 Feel free to make pull requests and open Issues